TanStack/router/docs/framework/react/start/api-routes.md

 ## File Route Conventions

-API routes in TanStack Start, follow the same file-based routing conventions as TanStack Router.
+API Routes in TanStack Start, follow the same file-based routing conventions as TanStack Router.
 This means that each file in your `routes` directory that is prefixed with `api` (which can be configured) will be treated as an API route.
 Here are a few examples:

 - `routes/api.users.ts` will create an API route at `/api/users`
 - `routes/api/users.ts` will **also** create an API route at `/api/users`